jamesbsilva/DataCollectors/README.md

 DataCollectors
 ==============

-Random data collectors using APIs or scrapers.
+Random data collectors using APIs or scrapers using BeautifulSoup.